 ⚠Caution: Always make sure that the build plate has cooled down and is lowered to the bottom of the Z axis.

-- Open the build plate clamps at the front, slide the glass or aluminum build plate forward, and take it out of the printer.
+- Open the build plate clamps at the front, slide the glass build plate forward, and take it out of the printer.

 - Use lukewarm water and a non-abrasive sponge to clean the build plate and to remove any adhesives.
 If necessary, some detergent can be used to remove adhesives, or alcohol gel can be used to get rid of any fatty substances.